-Outputs of the test : One set of results for every Sybase server being monitored
+Outputs of the test : One set of results for every Sybase server being monitored.

-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server 3.
-PORT - The port on which the server is listening 4.
-USER - A Sybase user who has the "sa_role".

-5. PASSWORD - The password corresponding to the above user 6.
-CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase server.
+Port The port number at which the Sybase server listens to.
+User A Sybase user who has the "sa_role".
+Password The password corresponding to the above user.
+Confirm Password Confirm the password by retyping it here.

-Measurement Description Measurement Unit Interpretation Committed transactions: The rate of transaction commits Trans/Sec Rolledback transactions: The rate of transactions rollbacks Trans/Sec Rollbacks are costly operations on the database, and hence, will have to be kept at the minimum.
-Inserts: The rate at which records are inserted into the database Inserts/Sec Updates: The rate at which records in the database are updated Updates/Sec Deletes: The rate at which records are deleted from the database Deletes/Sec
+Measurement Description Measurement Unit Interpretation Committed transactions The rate of transaction commits Trans/Sec Rolledback transactions The rate of transactions rollbacks Trans/Sec Rollbacks are costly operations on the database, and hence, will have to be kept at the minimum.
+Inserts The rate at which records are inserted into the database Inserts/Sec Updates The rate at which records in the database are updated Updates/Sec Deletes The rate at which records are deleted from the database Deletes/Sec

-4.4.9 Sybase Blockers Test
+3.4.9 Sybase Blockers Test